 Please click the Member Pricing tab above to find the current cost.

 We recommend that you improve your accent for at least one month and that you enroll in courses offered by ARTA to continue language training before the next assessment.
-If you have not taken an ARTA Private or SemiPrivate session or One-on-One Instruction in the month of the assessment, you may not be permitted to take the assessment.
+If you have not taken an ARTA live training sessions with One-on-One Instruction in the month of the assessment, you may not be permitted to take the assessment.

 There is currently no limit, but students who retake the assessment only when they feel they are well prepared and can perform will do best.
 Taking the assessment repeatedly without individual One-on-One feedback can result in poorer performances as student anxiety levels increase with each failing performance.
 If you have failed previously and have not taken an Accent Reduction Programs course or Individualized Instruction in the month of the assessment, you may not be permitted to take the assessment.
 Students who postpone their enrollment beyond the period of late registration will need to reapply and retake the assessment.
 Assessments must be taken within 14 days of the date of registration.
 We require 24 hours notice for rescheduling all sessions.

 Request your assessment schedule after membership signup.
-You do not need to use a pencil or paper for the assessment.
+You do not need to use a webcam for the assessment.
 Your results will be charted for later referencing and scoring in a diagnostic report for the equivalent membership level.

 The accent assessment is an oral proficiency test that measures how well you understand and express yourself in spoken English.
 The key to remember is that assessment-takers are scored on how comprehensible they are, which usually revolves around how natural they sound.
 Natural does not mean perfect, but it does mean that the assessment-taker should be easy to understand even for a listener with little or no experience with non-native speakers.
 In the assessment, your responses to questions that you hear are carefully scored.
 The responses are then rated by trained evaluators.The timed assessment consists of short phrases, reciting sentences, speaking exercises and impromptu speech.
 It is designed to evaluate your American accent proficiency.
 You will be asked to describe many tasks, including those unrelated to your profession or field of study.
 You will listen to the trainer through a speaker, or headset which evaluates your responses digitally in a speech-analysis program.
 Once the assessment begins, you must keep pace with the timed questions.
 The time allotted for each section is provided by the trainer before the section begins.